REF: OE-TECH-09 LIFECYCLE ENGINEERING

 Optical flatness degrades as substrates slowly migrate, amplifying surface irregularities.

-Engineering Protocol
+Manufacturing Protocol

-OE-CAL™ Periodic Structural Calibration
+OE-CAL™ Design for Calibration

 When Calibration Becomes Critical

-Recalibration intervals are essential for:
+Recalibration intervals are recommended for:

 • [HIGH] Furniture exceeding 8–10 years in service